2Giftedhands/alx-low_level_programming/0x15-file_io/README.md

 # Project: File I/O

-Projects object to learn about how to handle files (open, close, read and write), file descriptors, system calls and file permissions in **C language**.
+Project objective: To learn how to handle files (open, close, read and write), file descriptors, system calls and file permissions in **C**.

 ## Technologies
 * C files are compiled using `gcc version 9.4.0`